lukemm23/redux-feedback-loop-master/README.md

 # FEEDBACK FORM LOOP

-This is a feedback form loop that inputs rating feedback and comments and saves it into a database. with admin page to manage all feedbacks.
+This is a feedback form loop that inputs rating, comments feedbacks and saves it into a database. with admin page to manage all feedbacks.

 1. click on "leave new feedback" to start feedback form loop